jacobsamo/Mixie/CONTRIBUTING.md

 FIX: Use this keyword to indicate that you are committing a fix for a specific problem or issue.
 "FIX: Fix bug causing crashes on certain devices."

+DOCS: Use this keyword to indicate that you are committing to a documentation change.
+"DOCS: Update README.md to include new login functionality."

 STYLE: Use this keyword to indicate that you are making changes to the style or formatting of the code, but not its functionality.
 "STYLE: Update indentation in main.js."